technoiris1/nomad/readme.md

 ## What's Nomad?

-**Nomad** is a unique Cartesian-style 3D printer with a folding mechanism that transforms it into a compact suitcase-sized form.
+**Nomad** is a Cartesian-style 3D printer with a folding mechanism that transforms it into a compact suitcase-sized form.
 It’s built to be *portable*, *functional*, and just plain cool.

 ### In its resting/original state: